When Can a Tier 2 / Skilled Worker Dependent Apply for ILR?

 Can A Dependant Of Tier 2 / Skilled Worker Visa Holder Settle In The UK Permanently?

 Yes, at the point at which the main visa holder has been living in the UK continuously for five years on Tier 2 or Skilled Worker visa and is applying for ILR, a dependant can be included in the same application.
-‘Continuous’ means they have not been out of the UK for more than 180 days in any consecutive period in the five years before applying for ILR.
+‘Continuous’ means they have not been out of the UK for more than 180 days in any consecutive period in the five years before ILR application.
 They will also need to show they are still required by their sponsoring employer, and their job meets the salary requirements.

 Assuming that all of this holds true, their partner/spouse and any dependant children can apply for ILR on the same application.
 For a partner to be eligible to be included in the application for ILR, they must: